 Know Before You Go

-- Their is a restroom located at the main entrance of the park which is open year round.
+- There is a restroom located at the main entrance of the park which is open year-round.

 - Paint Mines Informational Brochure and Map (PDF)